Zain-S1/100-days-of-analytical-SQL/README.md

 # 100 Days of Analytical SQL
-100 days of SQL Analysis and Business Reasoning, transforming queries into business insights.
+100 days of Analytical SQL and Business Reasoning, transforming queries into business insights.